 ExperienceOlympic's 3 Olympic Parks tour explores local sites near Port Angeles, Washington that you don't want to miss.
-These destinations include Hurricane Ridge, an Old-Growth Forest, and the nearby Strait of Juan de Fuca (body of water that joins the Pacific Ocean with Puget Sound, collectively called the Salish Sea).
+These destinations include Hurricane Ridge, a nearby Old-Growth Forest, and the nearby Strait of Juan de Fuca (body of water that joins the Pacific Ocean with Puget Sound, collectively called the Salish Sea).
 Our 3 Parks Tour can be organized at any hiking level, including a walking or driving tour.
 Enjoy narration from your naturalist guide while driving as well as ample opportunity to get out and stand, stroll, walk, hike, enjoy a short snowshoe, or experience tidepooling during a low tide as timing allows!

 Park 1: Olympic Mountains

 Hurricane Ridge is the only paved access road taking you to the Olympic Mountains and our Port Angeles-based 3 Parks Tour offers you a gateway.
 Although the views are reason enough to make this a part of your tour, the wildflowers, wildlife, and subalpine forests are also notable.
 On a clear day, a visit to Hurricane Ridge will hopefully allow us to view Mount Olympus, the highest peak in the Olympic Mountain range towering at just under 8,000 ft.
 (2400 m) elevation.

 The road to Hurricane Ridge is typically open daily from May to October.
 However, from roughly December to March, Hurricane Ridge is typically only open Friday - Sunday, holiday Mondays and daily around the Christmas holiday.
 Read more about other Hurricane Ridge hiking and wildlife viewing tours if you are interested in a longer day of exploring Hurricane Ridge exclusively.

 Park 2: Old-Growth Forest